cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 Alternatively, you can create a declaration without a namespace, for example `entity Bar;`.
 The names of declarations that lack a namespace are always referred to without qualification, for example `Bar`.

+You can annotation a declaration with namespace like `@doc("this is a Foo") namespace Foo { entity Bar; }`.
+However, you cannot annotate the empty namespace.

 Multiple `namespace` declarations with the same names are disallowed.
 This rule also applies to the inner declarations like entity type declarations.

 ## Entity type {#schema-entityTypes}